ELEVATE-Project/documents/src/docusaurus/docs/key-capabilities.md

 >

-<PartialExample mentored /> currently supports group and one-on-one mentoring interactions.In group mentoring, a group of mentees get associated to a mentor in a session.
+<PartialExample mentored /> currently supports group and one-on-one mentoring interactions.
+In group mentoring, a group of mentees get associated to a mentor in a session.
 The mentor creates sessions and publish them on the platform.
 The session follows a format similar to a webinar.
 However, it encourages a long-term relationship between mentors and mentees.

 >